Working with Action Responses

 {{Result From <node-name>.isSuccess}} - This token can be used in Decision to check if Action was successful.

 {{Result From <node-name>.results}} - As this action can update multiple external records, this token returns a list.
-Each element of list contains following fields - isSuccess, id and syncariId corresponding to each updated record.
+Each element of list contains following attributes - isSuccess, id and syncariId corresponding to each updated record.

 All other standard actions expose only one token - {{Action Result From <node-name>.status}}.
 This token can be used in Decision to check if Action was successful.